tessy1234/data_science/README.md

 	c.
 Reinforcement Learning
 4. Cloud Computing:

 	a.
-Storage, compute and scale infrastructure operating on-premise or on any cloud environment (e.g. GCP, Azure, AWS).
+Store, compute and scale infrastructure operating on-premise or on any cloud environment (e.g. GCP, Azure, AWS).

 	b.
 Possible solutions are on-prem, multi-cloud and hybrid-cloud deployments.